surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.12.0-rc.1 =
+= 6.12.0-rc.2 =

-(2019/11/15) Added a referer value when fetching video information from the Vimeo API for whitelist restrictions.
-The Premium features of three add-ons have been merged into their Standard versions.
+(2019/11/15) The Premium features of three add-ons have been merged into their Standard versions.
+Fixed an empty value returned by `WpssoPage->get_caption()` when requesting the title.

 = 6.11.2 =